saidvandeklundert/notes/C/extend_python/README.md

 }
 ```

+Ensure that the `PyMODINIT_FUNC` is correctly named.
+The last part should be the same as the module name (in this case, `c_extension`).
 ## Installing and calling the function

 Creating a `setup.py` will make things easier as you will be able to 'pip install' it and make it available to your local instance of Python.
 I put in place the following: